Facing the Music: The Uncertain Future of the Orange County School of the Arts

 I've been following the story for months, in part because it so clearly goes to the heart of my reporting mission: asking who does, and does not, get to learn about and make art.

-It was difficult to report.
-While parents and students reached out to me throughout the process, they were reluctant to share their experiences on the record for fear of retaliation from the school.
+It has been difficult to report.
+While parents and students reached out to me throughout the process, they were reluctant to share their experiences on the record for fear of retaliation from the school or its many supporters.

 Meanwhile, the next round of OCSA hopefuls wait to learn their fate and the fate of the whole school.